Carol Danvers: Age of Apocalypse

-In the 1995 "Age of Apocalypse" storyline, a powerless Carol Danvers helps Logan and Gateway escape at the cost of her life, only to be "healed" and used by Donald Pierce as a living weapon against her friends.
+An alternate version of Carol Danvers appears in the 1995 "Age of Apocalypse" storyline.
+A powerless Danvers helps Logan and Gateway escape at the cost of her life, only to be "healed" and used by Donald Pierce as a living weapon against her friends.

 Age of Sentry

-In Age of Sentry, a version of Carol Danvers is a sidekick to the Sentry.
+An alternate version of Carol Danvers appears in Age of Sentry.
+She is a sidekick to the Sentry.

 Age of Ultron

-In the 2013 "Age of Ultron" storyline, a version of Captain Marvel was seen vacationing in London when the Ultron Sentinels arrive.
+An alternate version of Carol Danvers appears in the 2013 "Age of Ultron" storyline.
+A version of Captain Marvel was seen vacationing in London when the Ultron Sentinels arrive.
 Captain Marvel is assisted in the fight against the Ultron Sentinels by Captain Britain and MI-13.
 After Computer Graham and Magic Boots Mel are killed in battle, Captain Marvel and Captain Britain sacrifice their lives to stop the Ultron Sentinels that were invading London.

 Amalgam

-In the Amalgam Comics universe, Carol Danvers was combined with Helena Bertinelli of DC Comics and became this reality's Huntress.
-She's a rogue ex-government solo agent (although that may merely have been a cover story for a deep mission) who uses her specialized skills and training as an agent for hire.
+An alternate version of Carol Danvers appears in the Amalgam Comics universe.
+She was combined with Helena Bertinelli of DC Comics and became this reality's Huntress.
+She is a rogue ex-government solo agent (although that may merely have been a cover story for a deep mission) who uses her specialized skills and training as an agent for hire.
 Her crossbow was developed for her by Hawkeye (Clint Archer) of the Judgment League Avengers.
 She appears in the Legends of the Dark Claw one-shot where she discovers Dark Claw's secret identity and aids him in tracking down the Hyena.